 Non Ferrous Alloys

-Although there is a wide range of non ferrous alloys, there are a couple of common attributes including a complete lack of magnetism, versatility, high density, excellent tensile strength and high corrosion resistance.
+Although there is a wide range of non ferrous alloys, there are a handful of common attributes, including a complete lack of magnetism, versatility, high density, excellent tensile strength, and high corrosion resistance.

 There are many common types of nickel alloys, but the most common are Inconel and Monel.
-Inconel is a super alloy that exhibits exceptional heat-resistance and is mainly composed of nickel, chromium, molybdenum and niobium, with trace amounts of cobalt, manganese, copper, aluminum, titanium, silicone, carbon, sulfur, phosphorus and boron.
-Monel is the general name for a series of nickel alloys composed mainly of nickel, but also copper, iron and minute amounts of other elements.
+Inconel is a super alloy that exhibits exceptional heat resistance and is mainly composed of nickel, chromium, molybdenum, and niobium, with trace amounts of cobalt, manganese, copper, aluminum, titanium, silicone, carbon, sulfur, phosphorus, and boron.
+Monel is the general name for a series of nickel alloys composed mainly of nickel, but also copper, iron, and minute amounts of other elements.
 Monel is one of the more difficult non ferrous alloys to machine.
 When it comes to aluminum alloys, the most commonly used are aluminum 6061 and aluminum 7075.
-Aluminum 6061 is mainly composed of aluminum, magnesium and silicon, while aluminum 7075 is mainly composed of aluminum and zinc.
+Aluminum 6061 is mainly composed of aluminum, magnesium, and silicon, while aluminum 7075 is mainly composed of aluminum and zinc.